thelia-modules/Sitemap/Readme.md

 ## Usage

+Configure the module with the same information as in you product image loop.

+The sitemap will be filled with all your categories, products, folders, contents and product images URLs.

-Just activate the module and it will be used to generate sitemap when going on http://youSite.com/sitemap
+The module will be used to generate sitemap when going on http://yourSite.com/sitemap.